OpenRiak/riak_kv/docs/ObjectAPI.md

 ### Conditional requests and latch objects

 There may be circumstances where it is necessary to prevent multiple application processes working on the same set of objects concurrently - e.g. where there are two processes for batching objects, and only one should be batching at a time so the batches don't overlap.
-Although conditional requests are intended to provide consensus over individual objects, the application developer may define individual objects in such a way so that they came be used as apart of a system to provide broader pseudo-serialisation of activity.
+Although conditional requests are intended to provide consensus over individual objects, the application developer may define individual objects in such a way so that they can be used as part of a system to provide broader pseudo-serialisation of activity.

 ## Commit Hooks

-For store requests it is possible, via bucket properties to configure "commit hooks" - functions that will be applied either pre-commit (before the PUT has coordinated), or post-commit (after coordination and before response to the client).
+For store requests it is possible, via bucket properties, to configure "commit hooks" - functions that will be applied either pre-commit (before the PUT has coordinated), or post-commit (after coordination and before response to the client).
 This may have uses such as: value validation; updating inverted index objects; triggering actions in external systems.

 Commit hooks are an expert feature, and should not be added without an understanding of the Riak codebase.